You’ve written a book. Congratulations! But now what will you do?

 - Will it sell / get published?

-Before investing your time, energy and possibly money into developing a book, it’s a good idea to find out whether the manuscript has potential.
+Before investing your time, energy and possibly money in developing a book, it’s a good idea to find out whether the manuscript has potential.

 For the budget critique, I examine the synopsis (outline) of your book and the first 10,000 words.
 From this I get a feel for your book as a whole and your ability and potential as a writer.
 I then write a one-page report outlining my impressions, whether you can develop the book, a brief indication of how you may do so, and whether I think the book will be, or could be, of interest to a publisher and to readers.